syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Charts/Chart-Title.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to format a chart title in C# is present on [this GitHub page]().
+A complete working example for the chart title in C# is present on [this GitHub page]().

-## Remove Chart Title
+## Remove

-The following code snippet illustrates how to remove the chart title area.
+The following code snippet illustrates how to remove the chart title.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}